UPS Workers’ Comp in Illinois: Help for Drivers, Package Handlers & Seasonal Workers (2025 Guide)

 Worker’s Comp Cases for Amazon Workers in Illinois

-Occupational Diseases Among Construction Workers
+Occupational Diseases and Workers’ Comp Among Illinois Construction Workers

 What Is an Occupational Illness?
 An occupational illness (or disease) refers to any condition, illness, or disease that is contracted because of a person’s work environment or work responsibilities.
 While other work-related injuries, like physical injuries, can be the result of a single incident, occupational illnesses are the result of repeated exposure to a harmful…